 \section{Introduction}

 In standard cosmology it is assumed that the space-time is homogeneous and isotropic.
-After the discovery of temperature anisotropies of the Cosmic Microwave Background (CMB) and accelerating expansion of the universe, a standard cosmological model describing universe dominated by cold dark matter (CDM) and cosmological constant ($\Lambda$) is formulated, known as $\Lambda$CDM model or cosmic concordance model.
+After the discovery of temperature anisotropies of the Cosmic Microwave Background (CMB) and accelerating expansion of the universe, a standard cosmological model describing universe dominated by cold dark matter (CDM) and dark energy in the form of a cosmological constant ($\Lambda$) is formulated, known as $\Lambda$CDM model or cosmic concordance model.
 Fluctuations in the temperature of CMB radiation are statistically isotropic in this model \cite{cobewmap}.
-A central assumption in our standard model of cosmology (and in most cosmological models) is that the universe is homogeneous and isotropic upto small perturbations, and thus described by a perturbed Freidmann-Robertson-Walker (FRW) metric.
-Obersevations show that the temperature of the CMB is isotropic to a remarkable degree indicating that our universe is close to an Friedmann-Lemaitre (FL) model.
-According to Ehlers, Geren and Sachs (EGS) theorem \cite{EGS1968}, if the CMB temperature were exactly isotropic about every point in spacetime, then the universe would have to be exactly an FL model.
+A central assumption in our standard model of cosmology (and in most cosmological models) is that the universe is homogeneous and isotropic upto small perturbations, and thus described by a perturbed Friedmann-Robertson-Walker (FRW) metric.
+Observations show that the temperature of the CMB is isotropic to a remarkable degree indicating that our universe is close to a Friedmann-Lemaitre (FL) model.
+According to Ehlers, Geren and Sachs (EGS) theorem \cite{EGS1968}, if the CMB temperature were exactly isotropic about every point in space-time, then the universe has to be exactly an FL model.
 This result is not directly applicable to CMB, because, CMB radiation is not exactly isotropic.
 The presence of temperature anisotropies in the CMB from the observations made by COBE/WMAP satellites are inconsistent with an exact homogeneous and isotropic FRW model \cite{SME1995}.